 To help my clients understand the importance of protecting their brand, I often ask a question that may come across as shocking to some: if an individual were to come along and steal your entire business from you, how much ransom would you pay to get it back?
 Now, that might sound like a hypothetical situation.
 However, it happens all the time.

 So, for this reason, I always advise business owners to obtain trademarks and servicemarks to protect the intellectual property associated with their companies.
+Also keep in mind the factors to consider regarding topics like How do I come up with an invention idea?
 Generally, you will recall from my earlier blogs that a trademark is used to protect a product and a servicemark is used to protect for a business’ name.

 The protection you receive from either trademarks or servicemarks should be used in the following three situations: